Singapore to Europe by Land: It Took Me 7 Weeks & S$3,000

-Around a year ago, I had this dream of travelling from Singapore to Europe on a modest budget and without taking the plane.
+I dreamed of travelling from Singapore to Europe on a modest budget and without taking a plane.
 First of all, yes, it is entirely possible to travel overland from Singapore all the way to Europe!

 The initial idea for my ‘big trip’ trip wasn’t all that ambitious – it was simply to complete the Trans-Mongolian Railway, which is one of the three routes for the Trans-Siberian Railway.
 It is probably the most interesting route too, starting in Beijing and running across Mongolia before continuing west towards Moscow.
 The Trans-Siberian Railway, as you may already know, is the longest rail journey in the world.
 The classic route starts from one end of Russia to the other, connecting Moscow and Vladivostok, and the full journey takes about a week or so.

-After further research, I found out that it is fairly easy to get from Singapore to Beijing, the start of the Trans-Mongolian Railway, by land.
-That meant that overland travel from Singapore to Europe is entirely within my reach!
+In recent years, with the resurgence of interest in slow travel and sustainable tourism, overland routes like these are more appealing than ever.
+After further research, I found it fairly easy to get from Singapore to Beijing, the start of the Trans-Mongolian Railway, by land.
+I realised that an overland journey from Singapore to Europe wasn’t just a dream—it was entirely within my reach!

 The route and cost